Brain-as-Computer Discourses

 Commentary

 Brain-as-Computer Discourses represent a reversal of a prior metaphor that “computers are brains.”
 Brain-as-Computer Discourses were in part propelled by the fact that early computers proved to be very effective at tasks that their designers found difficult – namely, highly repetitive ones based on pure logic.
 Indeed, early successes on complicated mathematical tasks prompted some developers to predict, with confidence, that “electronic brains” would soon surpass their flesh-based counterparts.
-In spite of their popularity, neither metaphor (i.e., “brains are computers” and “computers are brains”) is tenable.
+In spite of their popularity, neither metaphor (i.e., “brains are computers” or “computers are brains”) is tenable.
 Flatly asserted, brains are not digital computers.
+As problematical as the orienting metaphor is, however, many popular theories of cognition and/or consciousness (and their critiques) unproblematically assume it.
+Examples include:

 Subdiscourses: